I warn you, if you bore me, I shall take my revenge.

 Striking Chamfer

-When removing the blade or reducing the cutting edge’s projection through the mouth, we need to strike the body on the 90˚ intersection between the flat end of the plane’s body and its top surface.
-Accordingly we need to cut a chamfer at this location to prevent damage to the body.
+When removing the blade or reducing the cutting edge’s projection through the mouth, we need to strike the white oak body on the 90˚ intersection between the flat end of the plane’s body and its top surface.
+Accordingly we need to cut a chamfer at this edge to prevent damage to the body.
 How wide?
 3~5mm is a good range.
 What angle?
 Cut the striking chamfer approximately square (90˚) to the long axis of the blade.

 This is a one-time operation.